COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane until 1am, Friday 22 January.

 |Advion fire ant bait||Indoxacarb 0.45 g/kg||Up to 4 applications per year, typically at 12–16 week intervals.
 Apply using supplied shaker or handheld shaker/spreader.
 When treating individual nests use 15g or about 4 level tablespoons per nest||Nests should start to show signs of dying within several days of treatment.
 If visible nests are still active in 4–5 weeks of applying bait, retreatment will be required|

-If you opt to treat fire ants yourself, you should:
+If you decide to treat fire ants yourself, you should:

 - survey your property or worksite and determine the level of infestation—not all fire ant nests are visible above the ground